Work Zone Mobility and Safety Program

 • Contact(s).

-The cross-reference section of the Guidebook provides a variety of cross-references that allow practitioners to identify best practices based on where they were observed, project life cycle stage, nature of the work zone activity, traffic conditions in the work zone, geographic or demographic characteristics, and the type of roadway involved.
+In addition to the category and subcategory designations, practices can be found via cross-references, a subject index, and an online keyword search.
+The six cross-references allow practitioners to identify best practices based on where they were observed, when in the project life cycle stage they are used, the nature of the work zone activity, traffic conditions in the work zone, geographic or demographic characteristics, and the type of roadway involved.
+The Guidebook also contains a subject index that has 49 topics and subtopics for more specific searches.
+The online version at http://www.ops.fhwa.dot.gov/wz/practices/best/bestpractices.htm also enables users to find practices by searching on a keyword/term of interest.

 Guidebook Organization